chainofflowers/tribes/README.md

 - A. If you like, **don't** just redirect tcp ports.
 Use a real Layer7 proxy, like leafnode.
 Still I think you should not.

 - Q. C'mon!
 What can happen if I expose the NNTP interface?
-- A. Spammers will flood you and your "tribe"'s member with bullshit: _there is no autentication_.
+- A. Spammers will flood you (and your "tribe"'s members) with bullshit: _there is no autentication_.

 - Q. Is it a darknet?
 - A. No. Encryption has the only goal of keeping people out of a tribe _until they can't get the TribeID_.
 As far I see, **pastry implementation is in clear text**.